 All three Telerik Report Designers provide options for:

-- Defining the required report layout by dragging and dropping various report items from a toolbox onto the designer surface.
-These items can vary from simple text blocks to complex widgets that visualize data relations like graph and map.
+- Defining the required report layout by dragging and dropping various report items from a toolbox onto the designer's surface.
+These items can vary from simple text blocks to complex widgets that visualize data relations like graphs and maps.

 - Styling the report and its items by selecting colors from predefined palettes.
 You can apply styles on multiple items by using CSS-like selectors or by conditionally setting a particular style through a set of rules.